jethron/hoverboard/data/faq.md

 Good for smaller talks or discussions on niche topics (or shy presenters!), or as a hideaway for getting some work done or quickly writing up a presentation for a later session.

 ### {$ roomInfo.sponsorMap.Million $} (aka "Million") room
-### {$ roomInfo.sponsorMap.Playlist $} (aka "Playlist") room
-These rooms are located on Level 3.
+This room is located on Level 3.

-These small rooms are roughly above the Board area (which is on Level 2).
+This room is roughly above the Board area (which is on Level 2).
-From the lifts or stairs, go around to "behind" the stairs to find the rooms, which are next to eachother.
+From the lifts or stairs, go around to "behind" the stairs to find the room, which is next to {$ roomInfo.sponsorMap.Playlist $} ("Playlist").

-{$ roomInfo.sponsorMap.Playlist $} ("Playlist") is a conference-style setup, with chairs circling around a single long table (~10 chairs).
 {$ roomInfo.sponsorMap.Million $} ("Million") is more intimate, with casual sofa-style seating (~4 chairs).

-Good for smaller talks or discussions on niche topics (or shy presenters!), or as a hideaway for getting some work done or quickly writing up a presentation for a later session.
+Good for very small sessions or discussions on niche topics (or shy presenters!), or as a hideaway for getting some work done or quickly writing up a presentation for a later session.

 ### Stay Informed